 Alongside this, there will be a major volume of essays by all members of the team, entitled Empires of Faith: Histories of Image and Religion in Late Antiquity, from India to Ireland, edited by Jaś Elsner.
 This book surveys the long and complex historiography of writing about art and religion in Late Antiquity from the mid 19th century to the present day, including discussion of the difficulties of comparison between different religious and visual cultures, and the problems of stepping out of a Eurocentric mindset conditioned by histories of imperialism, colonialism and post-colonialism.

-A third output from the project as a whole will be a history of art and religion between 200 and 800 AD, written by Robert Bracey and Jaś Elsner, that spans the major religions of Eurasia in that period — including Zoroastrianism, Hinduism, Buddhism, Islam, Judaism, Christianity, pagan polytheistic religions — and attempts to treat all materials and cultural contexts equally, without Eurocentric bias.
+A third output from the project as a whole will be a history of art and religion between 200 and 800 AD, written by Robert Bracey and Jaś Elsner, that spans the major religions of Eurasia in that period — including Zoroastrianism, Hinduism, Buddhism, Islam, Judaism, Christianity, pagan polytheistic religions — and attempts to treat all materials and cultural contexts equally, attempting to redress the prevalent Eurocentric bias.

-In addition to these volumes, the Project has pioneered a series of shorter collective books of comparative art historical analysis designed for a wider public, published by Oxford University Press and entitled Visual Conversations.
-The first volume of this series, Images of Mithra, was published in 2017.
+In addition to these volumes, the Empires of Faith project has pioneered a series of shorter collective books of comparative art historical analysis designed for a wider public, published by Oxford University Press and entitled Visual Conversations in Art and Archaeology.
+The first volume of this series, Images of Mithra, was published in June 2017.
 You can read more about the work on our blog.